-A significant number of households in Auburn are labeled as "cost burdened households".
+A significant number of households in Auburn are labeled as "cost burdened households."

 Continued the emergency rental, mortgage, and utility programs to assists households that are cost burdened.
-From 2015-2019, the City allocated \$102,297.55 in CDBG funding to address this impediment.
+These programs can be expanded to cover more households or increased in value to bridge the gap between incomes and rental prices.
+From 2020-2024, the City allocated \$82,007 in CDBG funding to address this impediment.